heyedher/block-gcp-billing/README.md

 1. Go to **BigQuery** and copy the name of the billing export table, this will start **gcp_billing_export_**
 2. Create a new **Database Connection** in Looker to connect to the BigQuery dataset: follow the steps [here](https://docs.looker.com/setup-and-management/database-config/google-bigquery) to create a service account in GCP and add a new connection to Looker, ensure you use **BigQuery standard SQL**

+### Schema Configuration (Legacy vs. New CUD Model)

+This block supports both the legacy billing schema and the new **CUDs Multiprice Data Model** (Proportional Attribution) using LookML Refinements.

+* **Legacy Schema (Default):** The block is configured by default to work with the legacy schema.
+No changes are needed if you haven't migrated yet.
+* **New Schema:** If your organization uses the new CUD model, you must apply the necessary field updates.
+To do this, open the main explore file and **uncomment** the following line:

+    ```lookml
+    include: "/new_schema/**.view"
+    ```

+    Uncommenting this line injects the refinements located in the `new_schema` folder, automatically updating the model to handle new fields like `consumption_model` and `list_price`.

 You should now be ready to start monitoring your GCP usage.

 ## Block Customization